Chapter 38 : Stupid

-What I didn’t expect was for Cooper to fall on the floor at the sight of the empty room and start flapping his limbs about in hysteria, screaming, “AHHHH!
+But even as I was thinking this, however, Cooper wasn't acting all sheepish and chagrined like expected.
+No, instead, he was falling to the floor at the sight of the empty room, flapping his limps in hysteria and screaming: “AHHHH!
 STAND BACK!
 IT’LL KILL YOU!
 IT’S VICIOUS!”

 “Mr. Cooper!”
 McGonagall cried, scandalized.
 But there was nothing she could do.
-We all gaped in amazement as Cooper continued to write on the floor in terror, scrambling backwards in an exorcism-gone-wrong fashion.
+We all gaped in amazement as Cooper continued to writhe on the floor in terror, scrambling away from the door in an exorcism-gone-wrong fashion.
 “KILL IT!
 KILL THE BEAST!”

 And, with a shaky finger, Cooper raised his hand and pointed straight at this so-called Beast.

 “Mr. Cooper, what do you think you’re playing at?”
-Flitwick stepped inside the room, but this only caused Cooper to raise his screaming from ‘baby on a plane’ level to ‘howling monkey’ level.
+Flitwick stepped inside the room, but this only caused Cooper to raise the volume of his screaming, veering from ‘baby on a plane’ level to ‘howling monkey’ pitch.

 It was not pretty.